 When there are no clear roles, meetings become pointless.
 You need to make sure to appoint the product owner and the scrum master and define their exact tasks.
 Although this might sound trivial, I have seen a lack of definition of roles in many startups - and in a startup, many people have many different roles and responsibilities.
 And usually, there are some changes along the road as well.
 Trying to reduce complexity with clear roles and responsibilities per project helps you to scale up.

 I have seen smart people, many with a management consultancy background, making a switch to a startup.
 I witnessed a scenario where it was their responsibility to help the startup to become scalable.
 One of their first decisions is to implement a meeting flow that follows in the principles of a (usually larger) matrix organization.

-One of the main ideas of the matrix organisation is to separate the management functions into many separate "sub-organizations".
+One of the main ideas of the matrix organization is to separate the management functions into many separate "sub-organizations".
 Consequently, the team will have “marketing meetings” and “design meetings” etc. However, such clear functional divisions in a startup are usually not present.
-Implementing a meeting rhythm that follows the principles of the complex matrix organisation will therefore cause a lot of confusion.
+Implementing a meeting rhythm that follows the principles of the complex matrix organization will therefore cause a lot of confusion.

-Decisions in one meeting may have an impact on others may need to be informed or involved, but that are not in that meeting.
-You cannot apply the same rules that work in a big organisation to a smaller company or startup.
+Decisions in one meeting may have an impact on others may need to be informed or involved, but that is not in that meeting.
+You cannot apply the same rules that work in a big organization to a smaller company or startup.